-In a short film you don't have time to set up the scene.
-The advantage of using an iconic moment like Christmas, the Christening, weddings and funerals is everyone knows exactly where you are.
+In a short film, you don’t have time to set up the scene.
+The advantage of using an iconic moment like Christmas, the Christening, weddings and funerals are everyone knows exactly where you are.
 You can use this tool to kick off just about any story idea and add in a twist that takes it out of the ordinary and clichéd.

 Keep It Simple Stupid.
 Especially on your first few shorts.
 Attempting the complex and complicated is a great goal.
 But if you set a goal like that and fail it could destroy your confidence.
 Remember too that some of the world’s best ideas are the simplest.